pandata-group/tf-snowflake-workshop/README.md

 This repository provides Terraform scripts to automate the creation of Snowflake users, warehouses, and infrastructure for workshops.
 The setup leverages the Snowflake Terraform provider to ensure efficient provisioning and management.

 ## Features
-- Automates Snowflake user creation from a CSV file
+- Automates Snowflake user creation from a CSV file in S3
 - Creates and manages Snowflake warehouses and roles
 - Uses Terraform for infrastructure-as-code (IaC)
 - Secure authentication via private key